danmikes/janken/README.md

 Four bots were created, with increasing chances of winning.

-- RPS: This bot makes random moves.
+- RPS: This bot make random moves.

 - RPS0: This bot assumes opponent never makes same move twice and from remaining two moves chooses winning counter move.